10 Transposing Instruments

 • Example 10.2.5A:

-• In the “See (C)” column, write a C as always.
+• Next to “See (C),” write “C” as always.

 • Although A is also a major sixth above C, the sound of the clarinet in A is a minor third below C. It is best to learn how to identify descending intervals quickly.
-If it helps, write C4 in the first box and A3 in the second box.
+If it helps, write C4 in the first box and B-flat3 in the second box.

 • A shortcut for a minor third lower is that it is the relative minor.